awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-recovery.md

 If the impaired Dedicated Host has instances that do not support host recovery, such as instances with instance store\-backed volumes, the Dedicated Host is not released\.
 Instead, it is marked for retirement and enters the `permanent-failure` state\.

-## Unsupported Instance Configurations<a name="dedicated-hosts-recovery-instances"></a>
+## Supported Instance Types<a name="dedicated-hosts-recovery-instances"></a>

-Host recovery is not supported for instances with [instance store volumes](InstanceStorage.md#instance-store-volumes)\.
+Host recovery is supported for the following instance families: A1, C3, C4, C5, C5n, Inf1, M3, M4, M5, M5n, P3, R3, R4, R5, R5n, X1, X1e, u\-6tb1, u\-9tb1, u\-12tb1, u\-18tb1, and u\-24tb1\.

 To recover instances that are not supported, see [Manually Recovering Unsupported Instances](#dedicated-hosts-recovery-unsupported)\.

 ## Manually Recovering Unsupported Instances<a name="dedicated-hosts-recovery-unsupported"></a>